stoeps13/connections-doc/source/admin/install/t_prof_tdi_mapfields.md

     </profileExtensionAttributes>
     ```

+    !!! note
-    **Note:** The formatting between the tdi-profiles-config.xml and the profiles-config.xml files is compatible, so you can copy and paste configuration information between the files.
+    The formatting between the tdi-profiles-config.xml and the profiles-config.xml files is compatible, so you can copy and paste configuration information between the files.
 For the extension to be displayed in the user interface, the modifications must be made in profiles-config.xml.
 For more information, see [Extension properties in the data model](../customize/r_admin_profiles_attributes_ext.md) in the [Customizing Profiles](../customize/c_admin_profiles_customizing.md) section.

+    !!! note
-    **Note:** To leverage the custom attribute in the Profiles user interface or REST API, you must configure the application per the instructions in the [Customizing Profiles](../customize/c_admin_profiles_customizing.md) section.
+    To leverage the custom attribute in the Profiles user interface or REST API, you must configure the application per the instructions in the [Customizing Profiles](../customize/c_admin_profiles_customizing.md) section.
 For a detailed example that uses custom attributes, see [Creating a simple profile data model and template customization](../customize/t_admin_profiles_custom_example.md).

 4. Save your changes to the tdi-profiles-config.xml file.